 I am a graduate of the Communication and Information Sciences Ph.D. program at the University of Hawai‘i at Mānoa.
 I previously earned a masters degree in Information and Computer Sciences and worked in the department for six years as a teaching assistant for the introductory Java programming courses.
 This allowed me to graduate with zero debt from my Master’s and Ph.D. degrees.
 During this time I was nominated for the Frances David Award for Excellence in Undergraduate Teaching, for which I prepared my teaching philosophy.

 I also have the experience of running my own business.
 During middle school and high school I ran a successful lawn care business while attending a college-preparatory school, where I worked hard during my after-school hours.
 During my undergraduate at Marquette University in Computer Engineering I carried a full-time job while carrying a full time course load and graduated in four years with minors in Computer Sciences and Math.

-In 2008, my wife and I founded a company focusing on usability for software, video games and website design, called Situated Research.
+In 2008, my wife and I founded a company focusing on usability for software, video games and website usability, called Situated Research.
+We recently spun off a sister company called CueCamp, which specializes in innovative web and social media marketing.
 Through my life experiences I have consistently been a person of my word and finished every task that I have started.
 I rely on my listening skills to learn from others' experiences, and apply my own practical experience, in order to get the job done.